Discover one of Rome's richest art collections in a stunning city palace

 Amongst the highlights are Caravaggio's "Rest on the Flight to Egypt" and Velázquez's renowned "Portrait of Pope Innocent X." The latter is the famous piece that depicts Giovanni Battista Pamphilj, a member of the Pamphilj family, and is celebrated as one of history's finest portraits.

-When the Doria and Pamphilj families joined through marriage, it allowed this collection to be created as two power houses came together creating this extraordinary collection.
+When the Doria and Pamphilj families joined through marriage, it allowed the collection to be created as two power houses came together creating this extraordinary collection.

-The gallery may be less famous than some of Rome's other galleries, but the Doria Pamphilj Gallery boasts an impressive collection of 16th and 17th-century art, including oil paintings, sculptures, and frescoes.
-The collection is designed to astonish, which reflected the family's intent to show their wealth and taste as they created it.
+The gallery may be less well known than some of Rome's other galleries, but the Doria Pamphilj Gallery has an impressive collection of 16th and 17th-century art, including oil paintings, sculptures, and frescoes.
+The collection was designed to astonish, reflecting the family's intent to show their wealth and taste as they created it.